 It's not the most stable tripod on the market, I'll admit that.
 But it does the job.
 It's small and super light.
 So I can carry it around with me all the time.
 Plus, as it's a gorilla tripod, you can wrap it around pretty much anything or balance it on awkward surfaces.

 This was the first tripod I bought to mount my iPhone using the Gilf tripod mount mentioned above.
 Which I also used as a selfie stick (although if you're walking it will shake.)

 Rode Smartlav+ Lavalier Microphone (for Smartphone)

-Although I believe the quality of your videos isn't as important as the content of them, I do believe that in the realm of content creation, audio is king.
-I'll forgive a dodgy video but my patience wears very thin when the audio of a video is horrible.
+Although I believe the quality of your podcast (and videos) isn't as important as the content of them, I do believe that in the realm of content creation, audio is king.
+I'll forgive a dodgy video but my patience wears very thin when the audio of a podcast or video is horrible.
 This super lightweight mic plugs in directly into your smartphone meaning you don't have to mess about with post-production.

 THE INTERMEDIATE KIT

 It's almost as if Canon created this compact camera for vloggers.
 Not only does it film in full HD, you can also flip the screen vertically, which comes in handy when you're trying to make sure your face is actually in the frame.
 It's small enough to carry around although if you wear tight fitted jeans, you'll struggle to fit the camera in your front pockets.
 I believe it only films in chunks of 30min at a time.
 So if you're looking to film for hours, this probably isn't your camera.
 The two things to watch out for are the noise of the auto focus (a simple external mic plugged into your smartphone to record the audio can fix the problem (see above)), and the shutter on the lens is sensitive, meaning it can get jammed.
 By far one of the most used small compact cameras by vloggers word-wide.
 (Close second is the Canon Powershot S120 or Canon PowershotS200.)